pehal10/pehal10/README.md

 ✨ Fun fact: I'm currently serving as the Public Relations Chair for the Society of Women Engineers at UTD which has allowed me to find a supportive community and lead impactful initiatives in outreach and professional development.

-### 🎯 Featured Project: Bias Detection in Frontier AI Models (Gemini)
+### 🎯 Featured Project: Bias Detection in Frontier AI Models
-Relativity Machine Learning Challenge Project (Break Through Tech AI Program): Check out my project repository for the real-world ML project my team and I worked on for Relativity for over 3 months, as part of the Break Through Tech AI Program! [(https://github.com/pehal10/relativity-bias-evaluation-in-gemini-model)]
+Relativity Machine Learning Challenge Project (Break Through Tech AI Program): Check out my project repository for the real-world ML project my team and I worked on for Relativity for over 3 months, as part of the Break Through Tech AI Program!

+See the full project here: [Bias Evaluation in Gemini Model](https://github.com/pehal10/relativity-bias-evaluation-in-gemini-model)

 ### 💻 Tech Stack:
 - Programming Languages: Python, Java, C++, HTML, CSS, JavaScript